NaohiroIIDA/gmode3/README.md

 2. The application window will open with:
    - Robot visualization on the left
-   - Control panel on the right with:
+   - Control panel on the right including:
-     - Angle adjustment sliders for each joint
+     - Reset button to restore initial angles
+     - Ground slope adjustment slider (-45° to +45°)
+     - Joint angle controls
+     - Stability indicator
+     - Ground reaction forces display
      - Zoom controls
      - Configuration reload button
      - Weight information display